-- The Tenderer indemnifies the Contracting authority against any claims from the Dutch Tax and Customs Administration (Belastingdienst) or other tax authorities. - The Tenderer will quote the prices according to the following structure: - o the amount excluding Dutch VAT and any VAT due outside the EU; - the amount of Dutch VAT due (if applicable) and the amount of any VAT due outside the EU, and; - o the amount including Dutch VAT (if applicable) and any VAT due outside the EU. - If the Tenderer indicates that no VAT is applicable, then he agrees to provide documentary proof of the grounds for this to the Tendering authority within fifteen calendar days of the request to do so. - You are liable for any extra costs for Dutch and/or foreign VAT due if you incorrectly charge no VAT or an incorrect amount of VAT to the Contracting authority.
+- T.1.
+The Tenderer indemnifies the Tendering authority against any claims from the Dutch Tax and Customs Administration (Belastingdienst) or other tax authorities. - T.2.
+The Tenderer will quote the prices according to the following structure: - the amount excluding Dutch VAT and any VAT due outside the EU; - the amount of Dutch VAT due (if applicable) and the amount of any VAT due outside the EU, and; - the amount including Dutch VAT (if applicable) and any VAT due outside the EU. - T.3.
+If the Tenderer indicates that no VAT is applicable, then he agrees to provide documentary proof of the grounds for this to the Tendering authority within fifteen calendar days of the request to do so. - T.4.
+You are liable for any extra costs for Dutch and/or foreign VAT due if you incorrectly charge no VAT or an incorrect amount of VAT to the Tendering authority.
 If applicable, you are liable for accurate payment of VAT in the Netherlands and outside the EU, with the exception of the case stipulated in the following sentence.
-If the Tendering authority procures a service from a foreign business and Dutch tax law considers the work to have been performed in the Netherlands, then the Contracting authority is liable for the payment of VAT to the Dutch Tax and Customs Administration for this/these service(s) performed in the Netherlands. - You guarantee that the amounts specified in the quotation are inclusive of all taxes and levies (including amounts considered equivalent to taxes or levies), regardless of their description and wherever in the world they may have been levied. - You indemnify the Contracting authority against any claims from any tax authority for any taxes, levies or contributions considered equivalent to taxes or levies, originating from either the Netherlands or outside the Netherlands. - Given the nature of this assignment, which includes development cooperation that exclusively benefits developing countries, a VAT rate of 0% applies to the amount specified on the quotation provided the Contractor is established in the Netherlands and his organisation is registered as an entrepreneur for VAT purposes.
+If the Tendering authority procures a service from a foreign business and Dutch tax law considers the work to have been performed in the Netherlands, then the Tendering authority is liable for the payment of VAT to the Dutch Tax and Customs Administration for this/these service(s) performed in the Netherlands. - T.5.
+You guarantee that the amounts specified in the quotation are inclusive of all taxes and levies (including amounts considered equivalent to taxes or levies), regardless of their description and wherever in the world they may have been levied. - T.6.
+You indemnify the Tendering authority against any claims from any tax authority for any taxes, levies or contributions considered equivalent to taxes or levies, originating from either the Netherlands or outside the Netherlands. - T.7.
+Given the nature of this assignment, which includes development cooperation that exclusively benefits developing countries, a VAT rate of 0% applies to the amount specified on the quotation provided the Contractor is established in the Netherlands and his organisation is registered as an entrepreneur for VAT purposes.
 For extra certainty in this matter, you can request a declaration of exemption from VAT from the tax inspector.
 More information on this matter can be found within the decree issued by the Ministry of Finance on 21 September 2015 (no. BLKB/2015/76M).
 If you submit a statement from the tax inspector within 30 days of the award of the Contract that specifies that a different VAT rate applies, then the contract price will be increased to include the applicable VAT rate.
 You are liable for any costs (extra or otherwise) in the event that you incorrectly charge no VAT or an incorrect amount of VAT to the Contracting Authority.

-• It is not allowed to charge Netherlands VAT over this amount if the registered office off the contractor is outside The Netherlands.
+T.8.
+It is not allowed to charge Netherlands VAT over this amount if the registered office off the contractor is outside The Netherlands.
 RVO pays the Netherlands VAT to the Netherlands tax authority.

-3.6 Invoicing requirements for all lots
+3.6 Invoicing requirements (all lots)

-- The payment schedule will be agreed upon in the further agreement. - If you must include a summary of the actual hours/days worked in accordance with the applicable rates. - Accommodation and other local costs e.g. meals may be invoiced up till a maximum of €250 per diem.
-Local air travel expenses will be invoiced based on actual costs.
+I.1.1The payment schedule will be agreed upon in the further agreement.

+I.1.2 You must include a summary of the actual hours/days worked in accordance with the applicable rates

+Accommodation and other local costs e.g. meals, local transportmay be invoiced up till a maximum of the applicable Daily Subsistence Allowance (DSA) rates.
+For Indonesia this maximum DSA is €250 per diem.
+Local flights, train or travel expenses between main project locations will be invoiced based on actual costs.
 This is not applicable for local applicants.